MARIETTA, Ohio--(BUSINESS WIRE)--

 To obtain additional information and updates regarding this trial please use the following link: Clinicaltrials.gov - Islet Transplantation Using PKX-001.

 About ProtoKinetix, Incorporated

-ProtoKinetix is a molecular biotechnology company that has developed and patented a family of hyper stable, potent glycopeptides (AAGP®) that enhance both engraftment and protection of transplanted cells used in regenerative medicine.
+ProtoKinetix is a molecular biotechnology company that has developed and patented a family of hyper stable, potent glycopeptides (AAGP®) that enhance both engraftment and protection of transplanted cells, organs, tissues and organs used in regenerative medicine.
 Due to the results achieved over the last four years of testing, the University of Alberta has begun Phase 1 human clinical trials.
 Additional studies will be expanded to include whole organ transplantation and all therapies that are being developed globally to date; diabetes, retinal degeneration, cardiac repair and many other degenerative conditions.
 In addition, we are studying the potential impact on several cancer therapies.